How to erase Safari history and data for one or all profiles

-In this tutorial, you will learn how to erase all Safari browsing history and data on iPhone, iPad, and Mac.
+Learn how to erase Safari browsing history and accumulated data for a particular profile or the entire browser on your iPhone, iPad, and Mac.

 Safari website data on iPhone